 FDA Finally Issued A Warning Against Use of Ivermectin

-Eight months later, on 3 September 2021, FDA issued final warning against ivermectin.
+Eight months later, on 3 September 2021, FDA issued a final warning against ivermectin.
 The Agency gave reasons why you should not use ivermectin to treat or prevent COVID-19.
-And went further to highlight what you need to know about Ivermectin:
+And went further to highlight what you need to know about Ivermectin.

 What Exactly Is Ivermectin?